MHUS25/-google-maps-react/README.md

 # google-maps-react

-Small project for me to familiarise with integrating Google Maps into a React application.
+A small project for me to familiarise with integrating Google Maps into a React application.